Is your Business a Victim of Email Spoofing?

 It’s very difficult to stop spoofing attacks permanently – businesses need to take action to prevent them.
 Be aware of phishing attacks (spam emails that link to fake pages meant to look like legitimate website login pages) and ensure you are keeping your anti-malware and antivirus software up-to-date.
 Unfortunately, it actually doesn’t take any negligence to open yourself up to email spoofing, spammers just need to know your email address.

 Using throwaway email addresses for signing up for accounts is a good way to keep this in check.
 Use your main email only for correspondence with people, and have a couple email accounts specifically for different accounts on the web.
-For example, setting up a social@ email for social networks like Facebook and Twitter, or create throwaway accounts for signing up for sites that you don’t completely trust.
+For example, setting up a [email protected] email for social networks like Facebook and Twitter, or create throwaway accounts for signing up for sites that you don’t completely trust.
 It isn’t to say that the websites you sign up for are spoofing your email, but if hackers gain access to your login data for that site, or if the site shares your personal information, it’s possible your email could get into the wrong hands.

 If you suspect that your email is compromised or spamming others, contact us at Netstar at 020 7101 0544.